chicodes/rova-transactionservice/README.md

 * To run the code run the command below--

-  docker run -it -p 3393:81 revotransactionservice
+  docker run -it -p 3393:3393 rovatransactionservice

 #### Option 2 (Run from IDE)